PokeAPI/pokeapi-js-wrapper/README.md

 **NOTE**: Any function with the designation "ByName" can also be passed an integer ID.
 However, the functions with the designation "ById" can only be passed an integer ID.
 Refer to the [pokeapi v2 docs](http://pokeapi.co/docsv2/) to find out more about how the data is structured.

-**UPDATE**: You can pass an array to each endpoint, it will retrive data for each array element.
-If you scroll down, you will find an example.
+**UPDATE**: You can pass an array to each function, it will retrive data for each array element.
+If you scroll down, you will find two examples.

 ### [Example](http://jsbin.com/jedakor/edit?html,console) requests